pattern

 a series of flat surfaces used for going up or down

-Ex: The spiral staircase wound its way up to the tower 's observation deck , with step offering breathtaking views of the city below .
+Ex: The spiral staircase wound its way up to the tower 's observation deck , with each step offering breathtaking views of the city below .

 daily words